 Accepting the reality of your life sounds like it should be easy enough.
-But many, many people hold to a different version.
+But many, many people hold to their own version of reality.
 It may be based in regret, disappointment, denial, or just waiting for something better--a promotion, for the kids to be grown, retirement, whatever.
 Failing to connect with reality is why some of us have pants in the closet that haven't fit in years.
 More significantly, it keeps people in unfulfilling jobs or even in the wrong profession entirely.

 There are few better things you can do for yourself than giving up the fictional version of your life and learning to accept yourself, your life, and your reality.
 Even if your situation is terrible, the first step in improving it is acknowledging it for what it is.

-Here are 11 ways to cope with reality--especially the parts of reality you don't like--and here's how you can change it into a reality you do want.
+Here are 11 ways to cope with reality--especially the parts of reality you don't like--and how you can change it into a reality you want.

 1. Accept yourself.